Maheswaran83447/Scaler_FullStack_Development/FSD_04_CapstoneProject/note.md

 # Analyse Changes

+## Commits on 18 Nov 2025

+###- Added seasonal homepage banners and supporting imagery to highlight ongoing campaigns.

+### WIshlist items

+- Updated product cards with a wishlist heart toggle; clicking saves the item for later inside the new wishlist context.
+- Implemented a dedicated wishlist page that lists saved products and supports toggling the heart again to remove them from the list.

 ## Commits on 17 Nov 2025

 - Expanded `AuthService` with secure credential verification, bcrypt password hashing, and structured error messaging for bad sign-ins.